BRITISH SCHOOL OF MARKETING INTERNATIONAL

 What to do if you have a concern:

-If a member of staff in a school has a concern about a particular student they should follow the school’s normal safeguarding procedures, including discussing with the school’s designated safeguarding lead.
+If a member of staff in a college has a concern about a particular student, they should follow the college’s normal safeguarding procedures, including discussing with the college’s designated safeguarding lead.

 Please note that the helpline is not intended for use in emergency situations, such as a, in which case the normal emergency procedures should be followed.